amcginlay/eks-demos/doc/18-helm/README.md

 We start by showing how to consume popular open-source software published to a Helm repo.
 A Helm repo consists of a collection of packages/releases which can be readily deployed to Kubernetes.
-Add (i.e. import) a popular repo which provides us a menu of packages/releases from which we can choose.
+Add (i.e. import) a popular repo which provides us a menu of packages/releases from which you can choose.
 ```bash
 helm repo add bitnami https://charts.bitnami.com/bitnami
 helm search repo
 ```

 The source for these packages/releases are known as charts and these particular ones can be inspected at [https://github.com/bitnami/charts/tree/master/bitnami](https://github.com/bitnami/charts/tree/master/bitnami).
-The `bitnami/apache` release is present in this list so we can install it into its own namespace as follows.
+The `bitnami/apache` release is present in this list so you can install it into its own namespace as follows.
 ```bash
 kubectl create namespace apache
 helm -n apache upgrade -i apache bitnami/apache # "upgrade -i" is interpreted as install or upgrade, as necessary